MaterializeInc/mz-hack-day-july-2023/worked_examples/introductory.md

 You may have noticed that the results to certain queries change.
 At the same time, it's potentially pretty annoying to have to visually scan `max_bid_by_auction` looking for changed results.
 Materialize augments `SELECT` with a subscription counterpart `SUBSCRIBE`, which provides the results `SELECT` would give you, followed by a continually running changefeed.

+You may want to use `psql` for these commands, as Materialize's web console SQL shell will beautify the output for you.

 ```sql
 -- You'll want to use `psql` to observe this.